Wibautstraat metro station: Artwork

 In the 1970s, three major Dutch newspapers—de Volkskrant, Het Parool and Trouw—had their offices at Wibautstraat.
 Rob Wout (pseudonym: Opland), a cartoonist for De Groene Amsterdammer and de Volkskrant, was asked to make "something journalistic" as artwork for the station.

 Opland created five artworks for the station that together form a whole piece.
 The letters on the platform walls are "falling" on the pages of a newspaper.
 One of the concrete pillars on the platform has the front pages of newspapers visible and acts like matrixes.
 Above the staircase from the northern hall leading to the platform are headlines of international newspapers, while above the staircase from the southern hall there is a photograph of a nineteenth-century street repeating itself eight times to create an abstract image.
 There are schematic drawings of printing presses in a void above the track, which are reminiscent of the cartoons for which the artist was known.
 Despite the relocation of all three newspapers that inspired the artwork, it remains and is considered to have cultural and historical value.

 In February 2017, an unofficial portrait of Eberhard van der Laan, then Mayor of Amsterdam, was painted near one of the entrances of the station after it was announced that he had an illness.
 GVB said that the portrait was allowed to stay, but it was accidentally removed a month later by a cleaner who was unaware of the exception made for the artwork.
 It was decided to not repaint the portrait.

 Services

 The station is served by metro lines 51, 53 and 54.
 Northbound, all three lines use the same track and end at Amsterdam Centraal.
 Southbound, M53 ends at Gaasperplas, while M54 ends at Gein.
 M51 used to serve the Amstelveen suburb by heading south after Amsterdam Zuid station and ended at Westwijk.
 The section after Zuid was closed in 2019 and replaced by a tramline.
 M51 now continues westbound after Zuid and ends at Isolatorweg.
-A tram stop near the enterance shares the same name as the metro station and is served by tram line 3 during the day.
+A tram stop near the entrance shares the same name as the metro station and is served by tram line 3 during the day.
 At night, night buses N85 and N86 stop near the station.